-PIH is a global health non-profit organization that works across ten countries—Haiti, Rwanda, Peru, Mexico, Malawi, Liberia, Sierra Leone, Lesotho, Russia and the United States (Navajo Nation, New Mexico, and Rosebud Sioux Indian Reservation, South Dakota).
+PIH is a global health non-profit organization that works across ten countries—Haiti, Rwanda, Peru, Mexico, Malawi, Liberia, Sierra Leone, Lesotho, Russia and the United States (Navajo Nation and New Mexico).

 The linkage of needed services for the poor with an academic mission and local government partnerships is what makes PIH unique.
 Our mission is to provide a preferential option for the poor in health care.
 By establishing long-term relationships with sister organizations based in settings of poverty, PIH strives to achieve two overarching goals: